rownd/unity/README.md

 3. Import the Rownd SDK package:
    - In the Unity Editor, right-click on the Assets folder
    - Select "Import Package" -> "Custom Package"
-   - Navigate to and select `rownd-sdk-unity.unitypackage` from the cloned repository
+   - Navigate to and select `rownd-unity-plugin.unitypackage` from the cloned repository

 ## Quick Start